Nutrition

 My Cat Just Ate Spam.
 What Do I Do?

 If your cat has eaten Spam, the first thing to do is assess how much he has eaten and whether or not he’s showing any signs or symptoms of discomfort.
 Ingesting a small to moderate amount of Spam may cause some intestinal discomfort but likely won’t cause serious harm.
 If you see any symptoms similar to those of salt poisoning, call your veterinarian immediately.
 Don’t try to induce vomiting on your own.
+This is not safe and may injure your pet or you.

 Feline Friendly Alternatives